Introduction to Salesforce

 Difference Between the Services and Components Managed by IaaS, PaaS, and SaaS

 Salesforce uses PaaS (Platform as a Service) and SaaS (Software as a Service).
-Let’s now see why should we learn Salesforce.
+Next up in this Salesforce developer tutorial for beginners let us see why should we learn Salesforce.

 Why learn Salesforce?